neos/Neos.EventSourcingSymfonyBridge/Readme.md

 NOTE!!!
 You always have to use "when*" namings, as otherwise, the EventListenerInvoker will not properly call the right methods here.

-We only use the EventSubscriber from symfony to figure out which listeners should be called.

 ### Replay projection

 With the following command you can rebuild a projection.